mbarzegary/mbarzegary.github.io/presentations.md

 ## As the presenter (main author)

+* **Massively parallel finite element simulation of reaction-diffusion systems with moving boundaries: a use-case for biomaterials degradation modeling**, will be presented at the HPC Asia, 5th Edition, 2022

+* **BioDeg: corrosion/biodegradation simulation software for metallic biomaterials based on FreeFEM/PETSc/Qt**, presented at the FreeFEM Days, 13th Edition, Paris, France, 2021

+* **Interactive Educational Materials for Computational Tissue Engineering Using Jupyter Notebooks**, presented at the 6th World Congress of Tissue Engineering and Regenerative Medicine International Society (TERMIS), Maastricht, the Netherlands, 2021

-* **Mathematical modeling of curvature-based cell/tissue growth on open porous scaffolds for bone tissue engineering**, will be presented at the 8th Belgian Symposium on Tissue Engineering, Louvain, Belgium, 2021
+* **Mathematical modeling of curvature-based cell/tissue growth on open porous scaffolds for bone tissue engineering**, presented at the 8th Belgian Symposium on Tissue Engineering, Louvain, Belgium, 2021

-* **Physics-informed neural network model for cell viability and oxygen consumption of pancreatic islets**, will be presented at the Mechanistic Machine Learning and Digital Twins for Computational Science, Engineering & Technology conference, San Diego, USA, 2021 ([abstract](/public/files/mmldt2021-abstract.pdf) \| [presentation](/public/files/mmldt2021-presentation.pdf) \| [video](https://www.youtube.com/watch?v=kDpAta0Ic4I))
+* **Physics-informed neural network model for cell viability and oxygen consumption of pancreatic islets**, presented at the Mechanistic Machine Learning and Digital Twins for Computational Science, Engineering & Technology conference, San Diego, USA, 2021 ([abstract](/public/files/mmldt2021-abstract.pdf) \| [presentation](/public/files/mmldt2021-presentation.pdf) \| [video](https://www.youtube.com/watch?v=kDpAta0Ic4I))

 * **High-performance computing in biomedical engineering; a use-case for biomaterials degradation modeling**, presented at the 17th International Symposium on Computer Methods in Biomechanics and Biomedical Engineering (CMBBE), Bonn, Germany, 2021 ([abstract](/public/files/cmbbe2021-abstract.pdf) \| [presentation](/public/files/cmbbe2021-presentation.pdf) \| [video](https://www.youtube.com/watch?v=MkWRu3aq5Y8))